toddbranch/ECE382/labs/lab3/lcd_notes.md

 You are given code that does 95% of the initialization work for you.
 However, it is missing a few items to make it work properly. **Do not modify any of the other subroutines provided**.
 They are intended to save time.
 The LCD initialization code requires:

 1. Two delay functions, called `LCDDELAY1` (40.5 microseconds) and `LCDDELAY2` (1.65 microseconds).
-2. Initialization of the Serial Peripheral Interface (SPI).
+2. Initialization of the Serial Peripheral Interface (SPI) in `INITSPI`.
 3. Implementation of `SET_SS_LO` and `SET_SS_HI`.

 Think about how you can measure your delay times using general purpose I/O.